microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/Input/Readme/README_TwoHandManipulationTest.md

 ![BoundingBox Basic Prefab](/External/ReadMeImages/MRTK_BoundingBoxBasicPrefab.jpg)

-**TwoHandManipulatable** script uses **BoundingBoxBasic prefab** to visualize the borders on manipulation interaction.
+**TwoHandManipulatable** script uses optional **BoundingBoxBasic prefab** to visualize the borders on manipulation interaction.
 It shows/hides BoundingBoxBasic in **OnManipulationStarted** and **OnManipulationEnded** event. **TwoHandManipulatable** script can work without BoundingBox visualization.
-Simply don't include the BoundingBoxBasic prefab in the scene hierarchy.
+Simply don't assign the BoundingBoxBasic prefab in the Inspector panel.